 If no packages have updates available, the message “No Updates Available” is displayed and processing stops.

 If package updates are available, the packages to be updated are listed for your review.
 This is your last chance to click the Cancel button to abort the update.

 Click the Proceed button to continue with the update.

 The system downloads and installs all package updates.

 The following packages are updated first if they have updates available.
 Then any other packages are updated.

 By default, each package is updated from the publisher from which it was originally installed.
 If the original publisher is non-sticky, then a newer version of the package that is compatible with this image could be installed from another publisher.
 Use the Package Manager Manage Publishers window or the pkg set-publisher command to set a publisher as sticky or non-sticky.

-If an error occurs at any time during the update process, the Details panel is expanded and the details of the error are displayed.
+If an error occurs at any time during the update process, the Details panel expands and the details of the error are displayed.
 An error status indicator is shown next to the failed stage.